helmutschneider/kent-dbcli/README.md

 # Kent SQL Server database cli
-Kent.DbCli is a native .NET command line utility to dump an SQL Server database to a file.
+Kent.DbCli is a native .NET command line utility for dumping an SQL Server database to a file.
 It mimics the "Generate Scripts" tool in SSMS but has some sensible defaults, like including indexes.

 Communication with SQL Server is done using [sqltoolsservice](https://github.com/microsoft/sqltoolsservice),